AshishVGajbhiye/AttentionIsAllYouNeed/README.md

 In that way keys, value and queries are independent of each other for one particular word.
-So for one particular word we are trying to use three different neural network and trying to proudce some relation, some complex relations trying to learn.
+So for one particular word we are trying to use three different neural network and trying to produce some relation, some complex relations trying to learn.

 The thought behind this is:

-Generally what we do, if we have the same data like 'I' , 'am', we create a neural network like rnn, cnn or whatever., since we know that weight is the function of neural network and same weights were used for all these word, if we have the same nerual network it will give less flexibility, less num of independent parameter which can focus on 'I' then 'am' and then those weight will change and try to learn the coorelation.
+Generally what we do, if we have the same data like 'I' , 'am', we create a neural network like RNN, CNN or whatever., since we know that weight is the function of neural network and same weights were used for all these word, if we have the same nerual network it will give less flexibility, less num of independent parameter which can focus on 'I' then 'am' and then those weight will change and try to learn the coorelation.

-Instead of doing that why not create multiple network with multiple weight matrix to adjust in other dimensions and instead of learing one pattern allowing neural network to learn other three paterns depends upon input and output. so just to make my learnin flexible and make something independent of each other, so may be one network
+Instead of doing that why not create multiple network with multiple weight matrix to adjust in other dimensions and instead of learing one pattern allowing neural network to learn other three paterns depends upon input and output. so just to make my learning flexible and make something independent of each other, so may be one network
 not be able to understand the attention correctly but other can find out other attention and other neural will try to adjust and tune itself in backward propogation and if not other will try to do that.

 So just to learn independent relation, different kind of realtion between the data and so queries, keys and values has been introduced.,

 and they are just the output of the neural